salcedoisabella/programmable-neurorepair/README.md

 Remyelination is the first tractable test case, but the broader objective is to extend the system toward additional neural cell types and state dynamics across the central nervous system.

-The long-term goal is to build computational systems capable of identifying molecular control points that govern neural plasticity, repair, and adaptation.
+The long-term goal is to build computational systems capable of identifying molecular control points that govern neural plasticity, repair, and adaptation, and eventually make neural state transitions more predictable and guideable.

 ---

 ## Repository Structure

 - `figures/` — visual outputs